-In the Northern Territory (NT), the term Blacktip Shark refers to two similar-looking Carcharhinidae (whaler sharks) species: Carcharhinus tilstoni and C.limbatus.
-The distribution of C. tilstoni is confined to waters off northern Australia (Figure 1), while C. limbatus is globally distributed in tropical and warm temperate waters.
-In Australian waters, genetic studies have identified two biological stocks of C. tilstoni (a western biological stock extending from the western NT into northern Western Australia and an eastern biological stock extending from the Gulf of Carpentaria (GoC) to the east coast of Queensland and New South Wales (NSW)), and three biological stocks of C. limbatus (one across Western Australia and the NT, one in the GoC and one on the east coast of Queensland and NSW).
+The term Blacktip Shark refers to two similar looking Carcharhinidae (whaler shark) species in the Northern Territory (NT): Carcharhinus tilstoni and C.limbatus.
+C. tilstoni is confined to waters off northern Australia (Figure 1), while C. limbatus is globally distributed in tropical and warm temperate waters.
+Genetic studies have identified two biological stocks of C. tilstoni in Australian waters.
+One stock extends from western NT to northern Western Australia (western stock) and the other extends from the Gulf of Carpentaria (GoC) to the east coast of Queensland and New South Wales (eastern stock).
+Genetic studies have also identified three biological stocks of C. limbatus in Australian waters: one across Western Australia and the NT, one in the GoC and one on the east coast of Queensland and New South Wales1.

-Carcharhinus limbatus and C. tilstoni are very similar in appearance and have in the past only been taxonomically differentiated by genetic analyses, pre-caudal vertebral counts or differences in size of maturity.
-However, a recent study has developed new techniques, which allow the two species to be distinguished in the field; future adoption of these techniques will improve the estimates of the relative proportion of each species in the catch.
+Carcharhinus limbatus and C. tilstoni are very similar in appearance and have in the past only been taxonomically differentiated by genetic analyses, pre-caudal vertebral counts or differences in size at maturity^{2,3}.
+However, a recent study developed new techniques to distinguish the two species in the sea.
+The adoption of these techniques will help to improve future estimates of the relative proportion of each species in the catch4.
+On average, the catch ratio of the two species in the ONLF is five C. tilstoni per one C. limbatus^{1,4}.

-Although the Blacktip Shark species complex comprises two species with differing stock structures, in the NT, stocks of both species share similar boundaries, the first along the north and west coast and a second in the GoC.
+Although the Blacktip Shark species complex comprises two species with differing stock structures, stocks of both species share similar boundaries in the NT; the first along the north and west coast, and the second in the GoC.